ryandhasgit/Comedy/Headlines.md

 four score and seven years ago: an alternate universe where lincoln is a shoe

-transcript of my inner monologue during a conversation where i stopped listening five minutes ago
+transcript of my inner monologue during a conversation where i stopped listening five minutes ago my inner-monologue five minutes into a conversation i stopped listening to

 my favorite sue (sp?) chef explained this restaurant drama features real meals